kimardenmiller/sketchbook/README.md

 The sketchbook requires [NodeJS](http://nodejs.org/) to install [JamJS](http://jamjs.org/), a javascript package manager tailored specifically for front-end assets.
 Major javascript projects generally tend to have a JamJS package.

+** DEPRECATION NOTICE: ** JamJS looks to be on the decline.
+Starting to move away from it towards manual packaging or NPM.

 To setup the sketchbook:
 * `$ npm install jam`
 * `$ jam install`